Google E-E-A-T is the recent update to the quality rater guidelines.

 However, without proper moderation, UGC can lead to inaccurate, outdated, or even harmful information that could potentially impact your rankings.

-Make sure you have a system in place to regularly monitor UGC and make updates where necessary.
+Make sure you have a system in place to regularly monitor comments on your site and make updates where necessary.

 In addition to this, you should also have clear guidelines for what types of content are allowed on the site.
-This will help keep trolling or inappropriate comments/posts at bay.
+This will help keep trolling or inappropriate posts.

-If you have a blog with the option to comment, make sure to moderate comments regularly and delete any that don’t follow the rules.
+So, if you have a blog with the option to share thoughts, make sure to moderate comments regularly and delete any that don’t follow the rules.

 And pay attention to responding to questions right away.
 This will show users that you care about their opinions and are willing to engage with them.